getmaxun/maxun_docs/docs/robot/introduction.md

 Scrape converts full webpages into clean Markdown, HTML and can capture screenshots.
 Ideal for AI workflows, agents, and document processing.
 No code required.

 ### 3. Crawl
-Automatically crawl websites to discover, filter, and extract content from every relevant page, with intelligent page discovery, link following and configurable scopes.
+Crawl entire websites and extract content from every relevant page, with full control over scope and discovery.

 ### 4. Search
 **Perform web searches and scrape results automatically.**